 Rooms at the Beach Club are fairly standard, nice hotel fare.
 They are not "over-the-top" themed, but also aren't particularly unique.
 But comfortable beds, plenty of space, a small balcony, and nice-smelling bath amenities are about all I can ask for!
 The rooms have been recently spruced up, though they clearly get very heavy wear.

-Our room featured two Queen-sized beds, and sofa bed (though, in fairness, I'm not sure how the sofa bed could have actually pulled out and not hit the beds, but I didn't try it).
+Our room featured two comfortable Queen-sized beds, and a sofa bed.
+Though, in fairness, I'm not sure how the sofa bed could have actually pulled out and not hit the beds, but I didn't try it.

 Off-Property Recommendation: Hilton, Bonnet Creek

-While we're at it, I've been thinking a bit about our first trip to Disney - If you're looking to stay off-property, the neighboring Hilton Bonnet Creek complex, including the Waldorf, is a great fit.
+While we're at it, I've been thinking a bit about our first trip to Disney, during which we stayed "off property."
+If you're looking to stay off property, the neighboring Hilton Bonnet Creek complex, including the Waldorf, is a great fit.
 They have free buses to Disney, a number of restaurants (there is both a Hilton and a Waldorf, both with several restaurants), and large pools.
 Personally, I'm an on-property person forever, going forward, but to each her own!

 You may also like...

 This website uses marketing and tracking technologies.
 Opting out of this will opt you out of all cookies, except for those needed to run the website.
 Note that some products may not work as well without tracking cookies.Opt Out of Cookies